- Brand name

 Your doctor may not want you to take this medicine or may want to take special precautions if you have any of the above conditions.

-You are currently pregnant or breast-feeding or you plan to become pregnant or breast-feed.
+- You are currently pregnant or plan to become pregnant

 This medicine may affect your baby if you take it while you are pregnant, especially during the last 7 weeks of pregnancy.
 Your baby may have some side effects from this medicine during the first month after birth.